-- On June 30, 2014, Red Hill amended the line of credit agreement by extending the maturity date by four months. - On August 18, 2014, the Company announced that it entered into binding agreements with Cosmo to:

-1) Consolidate the assets of the Company's wholly-owned subsidiary, Chandgana Coal with the assets of Tugalgatai Mining LLC, which is a wholly-owned subsidiary of Cosmo, into: Chandgana Tugalgatai Coal LLC, a newly-incorporated Mongolian company, of which the Company will own 51% and Cosmo will own 49%.
-2) Transfer, for nominal consideration, 34% of the issued and outstanding shares of Prophecy Power to Cosmo.
-3) Accept Cosmo's nomination of one new member to Prophecy's Board of Directors.

-- On September 19, 2014, the Company announced the approval of the Company's General Development Plan for the Zeltura border port in Selenge province by the Border Ports National Council of Mongolia. - On December 8, 2014, the Company announced a \$3,596,000 private placement with TBF Capital Management Group (HK) Limited ("TBF") at a price of \$0.058 per share.
-Upon closing of the private placement, TBF will own approximately 19.24% of the Company's outstanding Shares, calculated on a nondiluted basis.
-TBF will be entitled to maintain its proportionate ownership percentage pursuant to certain rights granted by the Company under the terms of the subscription agreement between the parties (the "Subscription Agreement").
+- On June 30, 2014, Red Hill amended the line of credit agreement by extending the maturity date by four months. - On August 18, 2014, the Company announced that it entered into binding agreements with Cosmo to: - 1) Consolidate the assets of the Company's wholly-owned subsidiary, Chandgana Coal with the assets of Tugalgatai Mining LLC, which is a wholly-owned subsidiary of Cosmo, into: Chandgana Tugalgatai Coal LLC, a newly-incorporated Mongolian company, of which the Company will own 51% and Cosmo will own 49%.
+2) Transfer, for nominal consideration.
+34% of the issued and outstanding shares of Prophecy Power Generation LLC ("Prophecy Power") to Cosmo.
+3) Accept Cosmo's nomination of one new member to Prophecy's Board of Directors. - On September 19, 2014, the Company announced the approval of the Company's General Development Plan for the Zelter border port in Selenge province by the Border Ports National Council of Mongolia. - On December 8, 2014, the Company announced a \$3,596,000 private placement with TBF Capital Management Group (HK) Limited ("TBF") at a price of the equivalent of \$5.80 per share. - In 2014, the Company announced changes to its Board of Directors, accepting the resignation of Mr. Chuluunbaatar Baz, loss due to the death of Mr. Michael Deats, and appointment of Mr. Masa Igata to its Board of Directors.
+The Company also announced senior management changes with the departure of Ms. Patricia Purdy, former